RanitManik/College-Website/README.md

 # About The Project

 Within this repository, you'll discover a practice project focused on constructing the DCU: Dynamic Convergence University website.
 This endeavor encompasses both frontend and backend development, serving as a personal platform for honing comprehensive web development skills.
 Please note that this is not an official release but rather an educational undertaking.
 I developed the website primarily using HTML and CSS, but I integrated PHP to handle the backend mailing system.
 Hope you will like that.
+Watch [website](https://ranit-manik-made-this-dcu.on.drv.tw/www.dcu.blog/) made for dark mode.

 # Getting Started